dynamsoft-docs/barcode-reader-docs/programming/features/barcode-scan-region-mobile.md

 ## Set an Region of Interest on a Still Image

-DBR will locate the code region and decode the entire image by default.
-However, if only a specific region of the image or video is required to locate the barcode, you can define a Region Of Interest (ROI) via the parameter `RegionDefinition`.
-After defining a specific region, DBR will only decode barcodes within that region.
-Of course, this is very conducive to increasing the speed.
+The library scan the entire image by default when localizing the barcodes.
+However, if only a specific region of the image or video is required to locate the barcode, you can define a Region of Interest (ROI) via the target ROI parameter to restrict the scan area.
+The parameter can be set either via the `SimlifiedCaptureVisionSettings` or a JSON parameter template.

-`RegionDefinition` is the struct that is designed to specify the ROI.

-- `regionTop`: The y coordinate of the Top border of the region.
-- `regionBottom`: The y coordinate of the Bottom border of the region.
-- `regionLeft`: The x coordinate of the left border of the region.
-- `regionRight`: The x coordinate of the right border of the region.
-- `regionMeasuredByPercentage`: If measured by percentage, the above values will be recognized as percentages (1 to 100).
-Otherwise, the above values will be recognized as pixel length.

 > Notes:
 >